Timthreetwelve/Timnigma/README.md

 * Read [this](https://docs.rainmeter.net/tips/hwinfo/) post on configuring HWiNFO then read it again.
 * Instead of updating individual meters, update the HWiNFO.inc file (located in the _IncludeFile folder) with the index values obtained when configuring the sensors.
 Use the Edit HWiNFO button in the settings app.
 * Load the HWiNFO skin.
 It will be red if HWiNFO isn't configured correctly.
 Left-click to show the menu which has an entry to show the registry values.
+* 👉 **NEW** 👈 Use the HWiNFO VSB Viewer to find the Index numbers for HWiNFO sensors.
+The  HWiNFO VSB Viewer is located in the _HWiNFOViewer folder and is accessible as a menu item in the HWiNFO and Background skins.

 #### Features